-In 2020, 5.7 million tonnes of flexible films were collected for recycling by separate collection schemes in Europe, However, only 2.4 million tonnes of flexible films were used as input for recyclers in the EU27+3, representing a recycling rate of 18% in relation to the films placed on the market.
+In 2020, 5.7 million tonnes of flexible films were collected for recycling by separate collection schemes in Europe.
+However, only 2.4 million tonnes of flexible films were used as input for recyclers in the EU27+3, representing a recycling rate of 18% in relation to the films placed on the market.

-In 2020, a total of 13.7 million tonnes of flexible films were placed on the EU27+3 market, comprising of 11 million tonnes from PE and PP streams and the rest from multi-layers and others.
-Although separate collection (along with other recyclables) of flexible films has been implemented in most countries, the coverage of these systems to the wider population is still rather limited, as the volume flow in Figure 8 indicates.
-It is estimated that only 40% of these films placed on the European market were collected for recycling, wherein PE flexible films accounted for a vast majority.
-While other types of films (such as PP films, multilayers, etc.) were also a part of collected volumes, only limited quantities of PP films and almost no multilayers were sorted for recycling due to the design/processing limitations and they often ended up as rejected fractions that are eventually incinerated.
+In 2020, a total of 13.7 million tonnes of flexible films Following sorting to remove contamination from were placed on the EU27+3 market, comprising of non-recyclables (including compostable waste, mois-11 million tonnes from PE and PP streams and the ture and non-recyclable plastics), only 2.4 million rest from multi-layers and others.
+Although separate tonnes of flexible films were used as input for recyclers collection (along with other recyclables) of flexible in the region in 2020.
+This represents a recycling rate films has been implemented in most countries, the of 18% in relation to the films placed on the market. coverage of these systems to the wider population Waste management systems for flexible films in is still rather limited, as the volume flow in Figure 8 Europe are designed to cover mainly plastic waste indicates.
+It is estimated that only 40% of these films streams from Household, Commercial & Industrial, placed on the European market were collected for Agriculture and Building & Construction.
+The existrecycling, wherein PE flexible films accounted for ing flexible films waste management process for each a vast majority.
+While other types of films (such as one of these streams will be described in the follow-PP films, multilayers, etc.) were also a part of collecting subsections. ed volumes, only limited quantities of PP films and almost no multilayers were sorted for recycling due to the design/processing limitations and they often ended up as rejected fractions that are eventually incinerated.